Form 1116 Explanation Statement: What You Need to File

 Which Statements Do You Need to Submit with Form 1116?

-Depending on your circumstances, you may need to include a variety of statements along with your expat tax return.
+Depending on your circumstances, you may need to include various statements with your expat tax return.
 Examples include the following:

 - Alternative basis compensation source statement

-- Election to use exchange rate statement
+- Election to use the exchange rate statement

 - Financial services active financing income statement